Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineVirtualCameraBody.md

 # Position Control

-Use the Position Control behaviors to specify the algorithm that moves the CmCamera in the Scene.
+Use the Position Control behaviors to specify the algorithm that moves the CinemachineCamera in the Scene.
 To rotate the camera, set the [Rotation Control](CinemachineVirtualCameraAim.md) behaviors.

 ![__Position Control__, with the __Follow__ algorithm (red)](images/CinemachineBody.png)

-Cinemachine includes these behaviors for moving a CmCamera:
+Cinemachine includes these behaviors for moving a CinemachineCamera:

 - [__None__](CinemachineBodyDoNothing.md): Does not procedurally move the Camera.
 - [__Follow__](CinemachineFollow.md): Moves in a fixed relationship to the __Tracking Target__.